zdarovka/tul-szz-it-nv/13_operacni_system/13_operacni_system.md

    - Nevýhody: velké bloky na začátku paměti jsou rozporcovány na menší
 4. **Next FIT** - přidělí se první blok, který se po posledním použitým blokem, optimalizace FirstFitu - snaha o rychlejší hledání.
    - Nevýhody - sklony k fragmentaci (měřením se ukazuje, že výrazněji, než předchozí metody)
+   - Next fit is a modified version of ‘first fit’.
+It begins as first fit to find a free partition but when called next time it starts searching from where it left off, not from the beginning.
+This policy makes use of a roving pointer.
+The pointer roves along the memory chain to search for a next fit.
+This helps in, to avoid the usage of memory always from the head (beginning) of the free block chain.

 ## Správa procesů